estebanp2022/News-Homepage/README.md

 Users should be able to:

-- View the optimal layout for the interface depending on their device's screen size
+- View the optimal layout for the interface depending on their device's screen size.
+375px for mobile and 1440 for desktop.
 - See hover and focus states for all interactive elements on the page

 ### Screenshot